weft will be the colors of the warp, but in random sequence.

 What is looming today?
 A new weaving project!
 Sorry about the pun.:)

 When I bought my Dorothy table loom on Ebay the shipping box contained cones of yarn in each corner as “padding,” three are chenille that I haven’t been brave enough to attempt using yet and the other was this variegated, slubby cotton.
 I am assuming it is cotton anyway.
 I knew it would make a pretty weft so I measured out a black matte cotton warp for it but then decided to try the variegated yarn for both warp & weft.
 I have only woven scarves so this is the widest warp, at 24 inches, that I have used.
 This will be a shawl about 23.5 x 72 inches woven on my Baby Wolf loom.
-Read the rest of this entry »
+Continue reading What is looming today?
+A new weaving project→

 I have had a terrible time with my hands this winter.
 If you’ve ever had skin cracks you’ll know what I mean.
 If you don’t, it is where your fingertips get dry, frayed and split where the nail meets the pad.
 They feel tender like you are covered in paper cuts and it makes folding underwear, wire wrapping and spinning impossible.
-Read the rest of this entry »
+Continue reading Yay, I can spin again!→

 Finished Object, that is!
 I decided to finish it as a scarf.
 I usually think of a scarf as a large swatch, a good way to try out yarns, gauge, etc. and to test finishing.
 Well this is one is a keeper.
 Once I got it off of Scott long enough to wash and dry it, I could see that it didn’t need any other finishing.
 It is squishy and soft and has a nice hand.
 I think this fabric would make a very comfortable vest or jacket.